dzaima/automaton/README.md

-# implementation of a cellular automaton i found
+# implementation of some random cellular automaton

 ## keyboard things: